-- Meaningful Name: His name appears to be derived from real life pirate Bartolomeu Português.
+- Named After Somebody Famous: His name appears to be derived from real life pirate Bartolomeu Português.
 The only other One Piece character whose name seems to be derived also from this real life pirate is Portgas D. Ace.
 Both incidentally are very loyal to Luffy and are the 2nd division commanders of their respective pirate organizations.

-- No Shirt, Long Jacket: His standard attire is a long jacket and no shirt.
+- No Shirt, Long Jacket: His standard attire is a long jacket with no shirt underneath.